 The information collected by the Form HUD-2530 is the minimum needed to achieve program objectives.
 The information collected and the frequency with which it is collected is necessary for the Department to manage the risk to the mortgage insurance fund.

-The frequency of which information is collected is dictated by program requirements.
-Participants in HUD’s Multifamily Housing Programs are required to disclose certain information for various transactions as indicated in HUD Handbook 4065.1 REV, 1-3, therefore, this information cannot be collected less frequently.

-The frequency of this reporting varies.
-Applicants must file a HUD-2530 upon initial participation for HUD’s multifamily programs, when notifying HUD of a proposed substitution or addition of a principal, and/or if there are changes in roles or proposed participation in a different capacity from that previously approved.
-If one of these actions occurs within a quarterly period, semi-annually, or annually the respondent is required to submit the HUD-2530 for approval.

-HUD-2530 requires respondents to list previous participation in HUD programs for all projects for the last 10 years.
-In order to comply with HUD-2530 instructions, the respondent may need to retain these records for more than three years.
+7.There is no frequency for information collection.
+Information is collected when the multifamily participants propose to participate in projects.
+Based on HUD’s review, if information provided is not in compliance with 24CFR part 200, the respondents will be requested to modify the information to comply with the regulations, in about two weeks of receipt of information.
+Respondents are required to submit just the original (if paper) and just one electronic submission of all required information.
+No copies are needed.
+Respondents shall keep the records as long as they are actively participating in HUD projects.
+No statistical survey is involved with this information collection and no statistical data classification is conducted.
+Confidentiality of the information collected is covered in system of records notice (SORN) that is published in the Federal Register.
+The information collected does not contain any trade secret.

-Information collected is conducted in a manner consistent with the guidelines of 5 CFR 1320.6.
+8. Information collected is conducted in a manner consistent with the guidelines of 5 CFR 1320.6.
 HUD conducted a meeting of industry partners to identify issues with 2530 submission process and ways to improve the process.
 The recommendations included designing a new system to improve the submission and review process, resolving flags in a timely manner, revising the regulations for clarity and populating inspections scores and management and occupancy review ratings more efficiently.
 Based on the recommendations, HUD drafted revised regulations and completed the design of a new system.
 In accordance with 5CFR 1320.8(d), this information collection soliciting public comments was announced in the Federal Register on November 17, 2015, Volume 80, No. 221, Pages 71818.
 (N/A) Comments received.

-There will be no gifts or payments given to respondents.
+9.There will be no gifts or payments given to respondents.